huitommy/boston-employee-earnings-report/README.md

 ## Technology Used

 Application was built with Sinatra, and tests were done with RSpec, Capybara, and VCR for stubbing.
 Sinatra was used because of the simplicity of the application.
-If I had additional time, I would implement a search field on the index page that would should the details for the job title typed using AJAX.
+If I had additional time, I would implement a search field on the index page that would show the details for the job title typed using AJAX.
 I would also add more thorough tests.

 ## Personal Links